 - The joy of the Lord is gone because of envy.

-Envy causes irrational behavior as we see in both the story of Cain and Abel, and Saul and David.
+Envy causes irrational behavior as we see in the lives of both Cain and Saul.
 Envy is incoherent.
-A person who is envied is often someone who has merely done right.
-This is illustrated in the lives of Abel and David.
-Abel sought to please the Lord.
-David sought to fight the giant.
+A one who is envied is often a blameless person who is doing what is right, as illustrated in the lives of Abel and David.
+Abel sought to please the Lord while David sought to fight the giant.

 - In everything give thanks.